Adrian Garcia (politician)

-Adrian Garcia (born December 26, 1960) is an American politician and the current County Commissioner for Precinct 2 in Harris County, Texas.
-Garcia spent 23 years with the Houston Police Department, before becoming a city councilman.
-Garcia served six years as a Houston City Councilman, eventually becoming Mayor Pro-Tempore under former Mayor Bill White.
-In 2008, he became Sheriff of Harris County.
-In 2015, Garcia stepped down from post as Sheriff to run for Mayor of the City of Houston.
+Adrian Garcia (born December 26, 1960) is an American politician serving as a member of the Harris County Commissioners Court since 2019.
+A member of the Democratic Party, he served as the Sheriff of Harris County from 2009 to 2015 and as a member of the Houston City Council from 2004 to 2009.

-Garcia won the general election to be Commissioner of Precinct 2 for Harris County on November 6, 2018, after advancing from the primary on March 6, 2018.
-Garcia ran for re-election in 2022 and won the election against former Precinct 2 commissioner Jack Morman, with 52.6% of the vote.

 Early life

 Garcia was born in Houston, Texas to Maria and Ignacio Garcia, the youngest of six children.
 His parents immigrated to the US after his father received a guest-worker visa before his birth, after which Ignacio Garcia petitioned to be re-admitted to the US under a work visa.
 In his youth, Adrian Garcia helped at his parents’ automotive repair shop.

 Law enforcement career

 Garcia became a member of the Houston Police Department in 1980, and remained a member for 23 years.
 In 1994, he was appointed the first Houston Police Department's liaison to the Mayor's Anti-Gang Office.
 In 1999, he was then promoted to Director of the Anti-Gang Office.
 He has also served as a consultant for the U.S. State Department on the subject of law enforcement and policing programs in Central America.